puppetlabs/puppetlabs-apt/REFERENCE.md

 ##### <a name="-apt--source--location"></a>`location`

-Data type: `Optional[String[1]]`
+Data type: `Optional[Variant[String[1], Array[String[1]]]]`

 Required, unless ensure is set to 'absent'.
 Specifies an Apt repository.
+Valid options: a string containing a repository URL.
+DEB822: Supports an array of URL values

 Default value: `undef`